-I'm the Food & Travel Assignment Editor for SheKnows, an online women's magazine.
-I also write and develop recipes for the site.
+I'm the Food Associate Editor for SheKnows, a women's lifestyle website.
+I also write and develop recipes for them.
 Find all my articles and recipes here.

 In August 2010, sometime after quitting my job of ten years.
 After being bored for most of those ten years, I didn’t care that I didn’t have a plan or anything else lined up.
 My general goal was just to find something that I loved to do.
 That shouldn’t be too hard, right?
 There was a short-lived endeavor into the field of Early Childhood Education, where I quickly learned that I am not cut out for either being back in school or being surrounded by a roomful of children who aren’t listening to you.
 There were many, many breakdowns after endless hours of searching on Craigslist for something, anything, that looked interesting.
 There were innumerable conversations about what path I wanted to take, and how to get there when I didn’t actually know what or where that path was.
 And I’m not even sure how it happened, but at some point I decided to start my blog.

 Here’s the first paragraph from the very first post I published: